 Look at the life of the lion and the deer.
 From the lion’s perspective, hunting the deer is (morally) good because it sustains pride.
 From the deer’s perspective, the Lion is an evil force.

 When we understand nature, we see both the deer and lion are necessary.
-They keep nature balanced.
-To see this, we must stand outside the lion and deer’s dualistic paradigm.
+They keep the ecology balanced.
+But, to see this, we must stand outside the lion and deer’s dualistic paradigm.
 Only we do this are we able to get the whole perspective.
 So, defining your world in black and white makes you like a lion or a deer.

 We observe how the lion first hunts the deer who are injured or have a disease.
-The lion keeps the deer herd healthy by thinning the herd.
+Then, the lion keeps the deer herd healthy by thinning the herd.
 In this way, the deer population doesn’t multiply beyond the land’s capability to sustain them.
-The lion helps maintain the balance of the ecosystem.
+Thus, the lion helps maintain the balance of the ecosystem.

 Defining Your World in Black and White

 This narrow perspective locks into the perspective of the deer or the lion.
 It can quickly become a hindrance to our spirituality.
 A dualistic mindset reduces reality to thinking in terms of just black or white, good and evil, happiness, and sadness.

 With this overriding perspective, there is no way to see the “shades of gray.”
 Nor can we see the other colors of the rainbow.
 So, if we are like the lion or deer, we become “locked into” a black or white perspective, making us prone to groupthink manipulation.
 So, we then mistake mythology as fact.

 When we take ideological “take positions” based on narrow perspectives, it prevents us from stepping outside and observing from the third perspective.
 The third perspective is the ability to see the whole.